Exploring the Trail

 Are there any major diversions on the route?

-Visit our Walking Holidays Page for holiday inspiration for the England Coast Path – South East.
+Visit our Walking Holidays Page for holiday inspiration for the King Charles III England Coast Path – South East.

 Circular and Linear Walks

-There are some great walks to enjoy along parts of the England Coast Path South East, which will give you a flavour of the wonderful, peaceful nature of the stunning coastal landscape.
-Find the perfect walk for you in the Trail Information section and selecting circular/linear routes on the interactive map.
+There are some great walks to enjoy along parts of the King Charles III England Coast Path South East, which will give you a flavour of the wonderful, peaceful nature of the stunning coastal landscape.
+Short walks can be viewed on the Interactive Map below or you can browse the list on the Circular and Linear Walks page.

 Explore Kent have produced: